 Like other cannabinoids, CBD has a “raw” acidic state known as CBDA before decarboxylation.

 Cannabinol is a by-product of THCA that has been allowed to decompose.
 Exposure to light, oxygen and heat can all cause the gradual breakdown.
 Marijuana that has been improperly stored and exposed to these elements will be more likely to have its THCA content converted to CBN.

 Of the chemicals in marijuana, CBN is one of the most potent among the complete list of cannabinoids.
-Most people will want to avoid having their THC converted to CBN, since this will result in less potency, but others desire the sedative effects.
+Most people will want to avoid having their THC converted to CBN, since this will result in less potency.

 Now we’re moving into the lesser-known chemicals found in cannabis, starting with cannabichromene, or CBC for short.
 This cannabinoid is not well understood because of a lack of study, but it is known to have an antagonist effect on THC similar to CBD.
 It also happens to be the second-most common among the complete list of cannabinoids found in marijuana by volume and weight.